-The only thing I asked for from my dad on that day was — "You do have female colleagues at you work place, is it that you won't interact with them and is that a crime if you do?
-If speaking to my classmates is wrong then speaking to your colleagues is equally wrong."Share
+The only thing I asked for from my dad on that day was — "You do have female colleagues at you workplace, is it that you won't interact with them and is that a crime if you do?
+If speaking to my classmates is wrong then speaking to your colleagues is equally wrong."Share this quote

 From then on my dad allowed me to speak with boys but limits were still intact.
 Although I was not allowed to go for my college excursions and other trips, I was at least given the freedom to interact.
 Today I am 22.
 Oh yeah!
 Gates for my marriage are open already.
 I don’t understand how parents trust a guy just by a single page of biodata with a photo stuck on it and conclude that he is the best match.
 Whereas on the other hand, they don’t allow their daughter to go out with a guy whom she has known since her childhood.